eerie-project/EERIE_hackathon_2023/README.md

 ## What you need to get started
-* DKRZ account for IFS/FESOM and ICON
+* DKRZ account for IFS/FESOM and ICON ([Science Hour presentation from Fabian Wachsmann](https://eerie-project.eu/science-hour/2023/07/27/introduction-to-levante-and-easy-gems/)
     * use python3/unstable as kernel
-* JASMIN for UM/NEMO, IFS/NEMO and IFS
+* JASMIN for UM/NEMO, IFS/NEMO and IFS ([Science Hour presentation from Malcolm Roberts](https://eerie-project.eu/science-hour/2023/06/29/introduction-to-jasmin-and-datasets/))

 ## How to start